 Name of Resource Executive Summary: Finding the right support?
-A review of issues and positive practice in supporting parents with learning difficulties and their children / Summary - Executive Author / Year / Country Tarleton, B., Ward, L., & Howarth.
-J. / 2006 / UK Description The purpose of the larger study was to map out the issues confronting parents and professionals around supporting parents with ID, and their children, along with strategies for positive practice in providing parents with ID with supports.
-This executive summary pulls out key findings and strategies and recommendations gathered from the study.
-Key findings cover: the wide range of agencies and providers engaging with parents with learning difficulties (ID), the range of barriers to providing appropriate supports - including negative attitudes, the idea that effective support involves a wide range of strategies and supports throughout parenting that are flexible and coordinated, the need for easy to understand information; the idea that professionals working with parents with LD need training in child protection issues; the knowledge that service agencies often have eligibility criteria that exclude parents with LD or do not allow for additional supports; and the idea that action needs to be taken at multiple levels.
-The executive summary ends with multiple recommendations in each of 4 areas.
-Link
+A review of issues and positive practice in supporting parents with learning difficulties and their children Author / Year / Country Tarleton, B., Ward, L., & Howarth.
+J. / 2006 / UK Description This executive summary pulls out key findings from the larger study, Finding th Support? .
+The larger study mapped out the issues confronting parents and professionals around supporting parents with ID, and their children, and strategositive practice in providing supports to parents with ID.
+The key findings cover wide range of agencies and providers that engage with parents with learning difficulties (ID), the range of barriers to providing appropriate supports (negative attitudes, the need for easy to understand information, and the idea that effect support involves a wide range of strategies and supports that are flexible and coordinated); the need for professionals working with parents with LD to have in child protection issues; the knowledge that service agencies often have eligible criteria that exclude parents with LD or do not allow for additional supports; an idea that action needs to be taken at multiple levels.
+The executive summary with multiple recommendations in each of 4 areas. gies for er: the ive tive training bility LINK

-Name of Resource Using Medicaid to Support Parents with Disabilities / Brief Author / Year / Country Powell, R. / 2020 / US Description This brief proposes expanding existing Medicaid-funded services and available to adults with disabilities, to include assistance to parents disabilities for childrearing tasks.
-For example, adults with disabilities eligible personal care attendant (PCA) services, but because parentic considered an activity of daily living (ADL) this service is generally reparents with disabilities for childrearing tasks.
-The background infor summarizes some of current issues, discusses costs and surveyed newith childrearing tasks and adaptive equipment for parents, and policy variability across states.
-The brief concludes with 5 policy solutions, recommendations for Centers for Medicare and Medicaid Services (CMS) and States. with es are ng is not not offered to mation eed for help icy Link
+Name of Resource Using Medicaid to Support Parents with Disabilities Author / Year / Country Powell, R. / 2020 / US Description This brief proposes expanding existing Medicaid-funded services and supports, available to adults with disabilities, to include assistance to parents with disabilities for childrearing tasks.
+For example, adults with disabilities are eligible personal care attendant services, but because parenting is not considered an activity of daily living LINK

-Name of Resource The ARC Position Statement / Position statement Author / Year / Country The ARC / 2019 / US Description Joint position statement from The Arc and the American Association on Intellectual and Developmental Disabilities (AAIDD) on the ability of people with intellectual and developmental (IDD) disabilities to parent, their rights as parents, and their rights to access to supports for parenting.
+Name of Resource The ARC Position Statement Author / Year / Country The ARC / 2019 / US

+Description Joint position statement from The Arc and the American Association on Intellectual and Developmental Disabilities (AAIDD) on the ability of people with intellectual and developmental (IDD) disabilities to parent, their rights as parents, and their rights to access to supports for parenting.
 The position statement describes the issue and then the position of the two organizations.
-Link
+LINK